TwilightWingsStudio/SSE-Legacy/README.md

 To build Serious Engine 1, you'll need Visual Studio 2013 or 2015, Professional or Community edition ( https://www.visualstudio.com/post-download-vs?sku=community ).

-WARNING: If you will use Visual Studio higher or lower than 2013 then you can encounter bugs.
+WARNING: If you will use Visual Studio higher or lower than 2013 then you can encounter bugs (rotating camera, crashes etc.).
 Also game compiled with newer or older version of Visual Studio may be network incompatible with game compiled in VS 2013.

 **Building the Lua library.**